tir-and/home-lab-demo/README.md

 ## Session Logs

-Each session has a corresponding log in `/docs` covering what was built, what broke, and what was learned.
+Each session has a corresponding log in `/week-X` covering what was built and what was learned.

 ---